-There are ten directors proposed for election to the Board at the Meeting.
-Of those director nominees, seven are independent in accordance with applicable Canadian and US corporate governance rules and guidelines.
-Mr. MacEwen is not independent, as he is also our President & Chief Executive Officer.
-While Mr. Chen and Mr. Wang are considered independent under applicable Canadian rules, they are not independent pursuant to NASDAQ rules and we have identified them as non-independent.
+Of the above director nominees, seven are independent in accordance with applicable Canadian and US corporate governance rules and guidelines.
+Mr. MacEwen is not independent, as he is also the Corporation's President & Chief Executive Officer.
+While Mr. Chen and Mr. Wang are considered independent under applicable Canadian rules, they are not independent pursuant to NASDAQ rules, and we have identified them as non-independent.